SugeunOh/onetab-advanced/README.md

 The filtering is case Insensitive for now.
 But I shall soon add option to quickly toggle that.

 For now that was it.
-Got of future plans for this project.
+Lot of future plans for this project.
 Shall keep you updated.

 from Pakistan with LOVE.